-1 xi.
-Developing International Labor Organization (ILO) standards that 2 adequately protect the health and safety of children; 3 xii.
-USDA create resources for employers to provide training and tools to 4 minimize the risk of injury at the workplace; and 5 xiii.
-OSHA use its full authority to protect workers' rights in food processing 6 plants with over 100 employees from known safety hazards, harmful 7 work environments, and ensure whistleblower protections.
-8 3.
-STORABLE COMMODITIES PRODUCER PROTECTION 9 i.
-Fede r ral Warehouse Act 10 W e support the right of individual states to regulate the grain merchandising 11 activit ies of warehouses licensed by the federal government.
-NFU will oppose 12 federa l preemption of state regulatory authority over grain merchandising 13 unless : 14 a.
-Federal regulation includes appropriate and effective oversight of 15 federally licensed warehouses and merchandising activities; 16 b.
-Modifications to federal warehouse and merchandising activities that 17 may have an impact on producers are proposed and adopted through 18 public rulemaking procedures rather than the annual licensing 19 process; 20 c.
-Producers are provided a protection program funded by the 21 warehouse and merchandising industry against losses from 22 warehouse and merchandising company insolvencies and 23 bankruptcies at no less than: 24 1.
-100 percent in the case of warehouse receipted stored grain 25 and grain sold for payment within 30 days of delivery; and 26 2. \$3 million per producer for each commodity stored, delivered, 27 or contracted within 31-365 days of delivery 28 d.
-Limitations on the level of licensing flexibility provided to grain 29 warehouses and merchandisers are enacted to ensure it does not 30 result in a reduction in existing financial protections for producers; 31 and e.
+1 workable, financially viable, penalties are not excessive, and that 2 reasonable periods of time are allowed for compliance; 3 ix.
+That any federal heat and cold stress standards are practicable; 4 х.
+That Congress provide for continued exemption of small farms and 5 businesses that have 10 or fewer employees from the inspection 6 provisions of the law; 7 xi.
+Family farmers exercise reasonable care to promote the safety of 8 themselves and their families; 9 xii.
+Developing International Labor Organization (ILO) standards that 10 adequately protect the health and safety of children; 11 xiii.
+USDA create resources for employers to provide training and tools to 12 minimize the risk of injury at the workplace; and 13 xiv.
+OSHA use its full authority to protect workers' rights in food processing 14 plants with over 100 employees from known safety hazards, harmful 15 work environments, and ensure whistleblower protections.
+16 3.
+STORABLE COMMODITIES PRODUCER PROTECTION 17 i.
+Feder al Warehouse Act 18 We e support the right of individual states to regulate the grain merchandising 19 activit ies of warehouses licensed by the federal government.
+NFU will oppose 20 federa l preemption of state regulatory authority over grain merchandising 21 unless : 22 a.
+Federal regulation includes appropriate and effective oversight of 23 federally licensed warehouses and merchandising activities; 24 b.
+Modifications to federal warehouse and merchandising activities that 25 may have an impact on producers are proposed and adopted through 26 public rulemaking procedures rather than the annual licensing 27 process; 28 c.
+Producers are provided a protection program funded by the 29 warehouse and merchandising industry against losses from 30 warehouse and merchandising company insolvencies and R1 hankruntcies at no less than:

+- 1. 100 percent in the case of warehouse receipted stored grain and grain sold for payment within 30 days of delivery; and 2. \$3 million per producer for each commodity stored, delivered, - d.
+Limitations on the level of licensing flexibility provided to grain warehouses and merchandisers are enacted to ensure it does not result in a reduction in existing financial protections for producers; and or contracted within 31-365 days of delivery;

+e.
 States' abilities to fund operations and inventory transactions, liquidity, and maintain "weights-and-measures" regulations are protected.